bb-drummer/php-qa/README.md

     $~/>  php-qa -setup -v

-if not exists, create your directory to store the report files, ex:
+* if not exists, create your directory to store the report files, ex:

 	$~/>  cd myproject/

 	$myproject/>  mkdir -p ./public/.reports

+### Examples:

+- to run a non-interactive and (nearly) silent report generation with default path settings, simply type:

+	$~/>  php-qa -n

+- change the target for the report files:

+	$~/>  php-qa -n -target "/path/to/my/report/files"

+- specify a different path to the test-files:

+	$~/>  php-qa -n -tests "./my/test/files"

+- specify a different path to the source-files:

+	$~/>  php-qa -n -src "./module/src"

+- turn off log-file:

+	$~/>  php-qa -n --skip-log

+  or

+	$~/>  php-qa -n --skip-log